Customer surveys come in many shapes and sizes but customer feedback question mistakes tend to be the same and they repeat time and time again.

 Real shopping baskets contain many more house branded products than survey responses would indicate.

-This doesn’t imply that respondents are lying but it does show that people are not very good at reliably tracking their actions in the past, or the future.
+This doesn’t imply that respondents are lying but it does show that people are not very good at reliably tracking their actions in the past, or predicting their actions in the future.

 Please prioritize the following features from most important to least important: